Even the best writers need help shaping their words to convey their ideas clearly and powerfully. That's where Paper Tigers comes in.

 “She's a pro and she's easy to work with -- a rare combination indeed!”

--Kim Grant, Acquisitions Editor, Countryman Press
+-Kim Grant, Acquisitions Editor at Countryman Press and Sutro Media

 “My heartfelt thanks to Donna Wares for her superb editing.”